 Quality Components, Quality Design

 DXRacer understands that if their customers are investing in a gaming chair, they won't want to have to replace it anytime soon.
-With that in mind, they've packed in exclusively high quality components in the construction of their gaming chair.
-The class 4 gas lift is heavy duty and certified strength, and the durability of the steel frame can survive just about anything.
+With that in mind, they've packed in exclusively high-quality components in the construction of this gaming chair.
+The class 4 gas lift is heavy duty with certified strength, and the durability of the steel frame means it can survive just about anything.
 And the combination of PU leather and mesh means that you'll feel comfortable without overheating while you game.

 3. Furmax Office Chair Desk Leather Gaming Chair